wiis-dib13/Chateau-de-versailles/README.md

 used html/css and js

 # features
-Classical background music
+-Classical background music
-Navigation like a "castle map" where each room is clickable Integrate a historical timeline or key figures (Louis XIV, Marie-Antoinette, etc.)
+-Navigation like a "castle map" where each room is clickable -Integrate a historical timeline or key figures (Louis XIV, Marie-Antoinette, etc.)
+-only in french i'll work in an english version

 # interface
 ![github](https://github.com/user-attachments/assets/bf1be954-760b-4bd7-af66-2a674e71a36c)